mmbman/Katagiri/1986-03-22-Principles-of-Practice-Talk-4.md

 “Right here there is no second person.”
 Karmic life – how can you be free from karmic life?
 So by realization of the karmic life, you can be free from karmic life.
 But what do you mean, “realization of karmic life?”
 That is still vibration of the mind.

 So real karmic life...
 You have to understand what is karmic life.
 Karmic life is not the karmic life separate from this Buddha’s world, one world.
 But if you say “by realization of the karmic life I will be free from karmic life,” this is already you believe that karmic life is separate.
-So that’s why here it says, “karmic life is exactly Buddha’s world, all sentient whole being.”
+So that’s why here it says, “karmic life is exactly Buddha’s world, all sentient [beings,] whole being.”
 That means the whole universe.

-If so, we believe no karmic life?
-Yes [there] is; here is karmic life.
+If so, do we believe [there is] no karmic life?
+Yes [there] is; here is karmic life!
 Because it is very closely connected with one world, so-called *whole beings*.
 That’s why it exists.

 If so, we cannot be free from it?
-But you can be free from, because it is, “free from” means no karmic life, because it is exactly connected with one world, so-called whole universe.
+But you can be free from it, because [...] “free from” means no karmic life, because it is exactly connected with one world, so-called whole universe.
 That means the karmic life is exactly [the] whole world by itself – not karmic life is the whole world, karmic life *exactly* whole world, no partition between.
 This is the reality of the karmic life, the reality of the samsaric world, which is constantly going in the realm of this partition I mentioned.

 How can you say the very first moment of the karmic life?
 When you get into the karmic life, can you say the very first moment of karmic life?
 Nothing to say.
 It’s very pure.
-So it’s immediately connected to the eternal world, truth, so it’s very vast.
-Vastness of karmic life means nothing, no concept, no perception of karmic life.
+It’s immediately connected to the eternal world, truth, so it’s very vast.
+Vastness of karmic life means nothing: no concept, no perception of karmic life.
 But on the other hand, as long as you get into karmic life, there is karmic life; it’s very clear.

 So we say karmic life is there.
 But karmic life is not separate from the truth, that’s why karmic life is very closely connected.
 That’s why karmic life exists.